AWegnerGitHub/awegnergithub.github.io-content/2022_10_03_UE5_complete_beginners_guide.md

 This course was better than the previous one, but I still feel like it could have been so much better.
 The overview portions of the course were really good.
 Unfortunately, they didn't translate as well into the tutorial lectures.
 While the tutorials accomplished the goal of building a simple game, they left out so much content that would be useful to know.
-The tutorials moved quickly and felt more like checking off boxes to make a game instead of designing, debugging, or even just providing a little explaination on how or why certain decisions were made.
+The tutorials moved quickly and felt more like checking off boxes to make a game instead of designing, debugging, or even just providing a little explanation on how or why certain decisions were made.

 I recommend this course for the overviews provided.
 If you know going into it that the tutorials will get you the game I have below, without a lot of the design decisions behind it, then all the better.
 However, don't take this just for the tutorials.
 They are quick and lack context on why